 It's game time with this tossable version of tic-tac-toe.
 Cut a 20-inch square from a painter's drop cloth; turn back the edges and press with an iron.
 Use duct tape to finish the edges and mark squares.
 Sand-filled muslin sachet bags—color coded with duct-tape strips—mark each player's spot.

 Have a low-key, go-barefoot, splash-in-the-lake kind of day this 4th of July.
 Set out festive lounge chairs, beach towels, and other summer essentials to help make your party relaxing and enjoyable.
 Oh, and don't forget the sunscreen!

 A beautiful beach and some summer sun are all you need for the perfect 4th of July celebration.
-Build sand castles, then top peaks with American flags for a festive finish.
+Keep kids occupied with fun 4th of July activities by having them build sand castles.
+Top the peaks with American flags for a festive finish.